2004 Chūetsu earthquake: Details

-The first quake struck the Chuetsu area of Niigata Prefecture, Japan with a reading of 7 on the Japanese shindo intensity scale at Kawaguchi, Niigata.
+The first quake struck the Chuetsu area of Niigata Prefecture, Japan on the Muikamachi Fault zone, with a reading of 7 on the Japanese shindo intensity scale at Kawaguchi, Niigata.
 The moment magnitude of the earthquake is estimated at 6.6.
 For comparison, the Great Hanshin earthquake, which devastated much of Kobe, measured 7 on the shindo scale, with a magnitude of 7.3.
 The earthquake occurred at a depth of 15.8 km.
 The JMA gave the coordinates of the earthquake as 37.3°N 138.8°E.

 A second earthquake occurred at 18:11, 16 minutes after the first.
 This one, at a much shallower depth, had a shindo intensity of 6+ and a magnitude of 5.9.
-A third, at 6:34, had a shindo intensity of 6−.
+A third, at 18:34, had a shindo intensity of 6−.
 At 19:45, another intensity 6− earthquake occurred.
 Intervening and subsequent earthquakes of lesser intensity also shook the region.
 During the first 116 hours, 15 earthquakes with intensities of shindo 5− or higher rocked the Chuetsu region.

 In a press release, the Geographical Survey Institute (GSI) of the Government of Japan published preliminary estimates that a fault having a length of 22 km and a width of 17 km moved approximately 1.4 m.

-This was the deadliest earthquake to strike Japan since the January 1995 Great Hanshin earthquake.
+This was the deadliest earthquake to strike Japan since the January 1995 Great Hanshin earthquake, until the 2011 Tōhoku earthquake.

-This was also first time a snake robot was used at a natural disaster site.
+This was also the first time a snake robot was used at a natural disaster site.
 A Souryu serpentine robot was used in a house in Nagaoka City that was damaged during this earthquake.

-Seismic intensity (JMA)
+Seismic intensity

 List of major aftershocks

 The following is a list of major earthquakes that have occurred in Niigata Prefecture since October 23, 2004: